 Make bread-on-a-stick, camping stew, cheat’s chocolate cake and more.

 The do’s and don’t of pitching up in the wilderness.

 The romantic notion of sleeping in a lone little canvas tent under the stars doesn’t just have to be a fantasy.
 Whilst wild camping isn’t strictly legal in England and Wales, Scotland is much more chilled out about stuff like that.
 Freedom to camp is included in their access legislation, so you can pitch up by a loch and sleep on a springy bed of heather hassle-free.
-It’s possible to camp wild in some national parks in England, too – on Dartmoor you’re totally free to nod off out on the moor with only friendly ponies for company.
+It’s possible to camp wild in some national parks in England, too – on Dartmoor you’re totally free to nod off out on the moor with only friendly ponies for company as long as you follow certain rules.
 In other wild spots, use common sense – if you don’t pitch your tent on farmland without permission or near roads or protected areas, no-one is likely to mind (or even find out), but check the legal stuff first by reading v-g.me.uk/WildCamp, so that you’re well-versed in your rights.